 DHA is an omega-3 fatty acid which is an essential nutrient for the baby’s nervous system.
 It works best in combination with lutein and natural vitamin E. Hence, it’s important to include these nutrients in diet during pregnancy.
 After birth, the baby receives these nutrients through breast milk, hence it’s even more important for mothers to take care of their diets and include foods rich in these essential brain-boosting nutrients.

 This is how mothers FeedIQ to their babies even when they are in the womb and later through breastfeeding.

-A research has revealed that the nutritional needs of a mother increases during breastfeeding.
+Research has revealed that the nutritional needs of a mother increases during breastfeeding.
 And the diet alone may not provide all the essential nutrients for the mother as well as the baby.
-Hence, it becomes important to fulfill those needs by taking a good supplement rich in DHA, lutein and Vit E. One such supplement is Simmom™IQ+ which is a specialized nutrition offering IQ+ blend of brain nutrients for effective brain development of the growing baby.
+Hence, it becomes important to fulfill those needs by taking a good supplement rich in DHA, lutein, and Vit E. One such supplement is Simmom™IQ+ which is specialized nutrition offering IQ+ blend of brain nutrients for effective brain development of the growing baby.